Bookbinder Print finisher

 Bookbinders turn printed paper into books and catalogues using machines, and traditional hand binding methods for specialist books.

 1. Entry requirements

-Some employers may expect you to have GCSEs at grades 9 to 4 (A* to C) or equivalent, in English and maths.
+You may also find it useful to have GCSEs at grades 9 to 4 (A* to C) or equivalent, in English and maths.

-To bind books by hand (craft bookbinder), you'll need a qualification in bookbinding.
+To bind books by hand as a craft bookbinder, you'll need a qualification in bookbinding.